 To see the round amount, navigate to the Advanced Configuration section of the Setup Terms tab.

-The Smooth Payment Basic option was designed to accommodated contracts from less sophisticated systems.
+The Smooth Payment Basic option, on the other hand, was designed to accommodate contracts from less sophisticated systems.
 Some systems merely add (or subtract) the difference in interest for an irregular first period to the loan amount and then use that amount to calculate the payment amount.
-This is what the Smooth Payment Basic feature does.
-It does not automatically implement the schedule round in order to remove the last payment, but you can do this manually.
-This may or may not be done depending on which system generated the contract in the first place.
+This is precisely what the Smooth Payment Basic feature does.
+It does not automatically implement the schedule round to remove the last payment, but you can do this manually.
+Though, this may not be necessary depending on which system generated the contract in the first place.